trpc-group/trpc-cpp/docs/en/admin_service.md

 ##### CMake

-You need to define "TRPC_ENABLE_PROFILER" and link "tcmalloc_and_profiler" in the CMakeLists.txt file.
+Users need to define "TRPC_ENABLE_PROFILER" and link "tcmalloc_and_profiler" in the CMakeLists.txt file.

 ```cmake
 # define "TRPC_ENABLE_PROFILER"